JoNova

 Is there any evidence?

-UPDATE, Feb 2011.
-This post, this question has been out for over two years, and yet still remains as valid as ever.
-Most of the evidence still cited is irrelevant. — Jo
+UPDATE, 2022.
+This post, this question has been out for over twelve years, and yet still remains as valid as ever. — Jo

 The all important question that rises above and before ALL other questions is the one of evidence.